minjeongkoo/CloseEyes/README.md

 - We will update heros of overwatch emoji.
 - You can see saved diaries and emoji.

-> This Project's code is simple and easy but Maintaining web standards is like abiding by the law.
+> This Project's code is simple and easy. but I want to talk about "web accessibility".
+I think Maintaining web standards is like abiding by the law.
 Optimizing web accessibility is the same as keeping morality.

 ## Tech